dhruvvinayak/IMDbAutomationChallenge/README.md

 # IMDb Web Driver Challenge

 **Selenium Web Driver**:<br />
-I have used selenium v3.4.0 to implement automation coding challenge.
+I have used selenium v3.4.0 with Maven and JUnit to implement automation coding challenge.

 **Supported Browers**:
 a.
 Chrome